-Victorian Aboriginal Corporation for Languages: includes an online language query form and a library you can visit in person.
+Victorian Aboriginal Corporation for Languages includes an online language enquiry form and a library you can visit in person.
 It houses materials from various sources all related to indigenous languages.

-Indigenous Languages is a site developed by the State Library of New South Wales which includes historic word lists, records and an easy to use map of Australia which pinpoints a tribe's location.
+Rediscovering Indigenous Languages is a site developed by the State Library of New South Wales which includes historic word lists, records and an easy to use map of Australia which pinpoints a language group's location.

-Language and people's theasarus: Presented by Australian Institute of Aboriginal and Torres Strait Islander Studies, this site includes maps, words lists and theasuari.
+Language and people's theasarus: Presented by Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), this site includes maps, words lists and theasuari.

 In order to access many of the resources below you will need to register as an Library user.

 peepay = father